 Classical music is often considered as an art form which embodies humanistic and ethic ideals, and is supposed to inspire moral awareness in its listeners.
 This aspirational vision of serious music is one of the results of the Enlightenment as it developed at the end of the 18th century, when in aesthetic theory ‘the artist’ became an ‘independent entity’ and no longer a mere craftsman in the service of church, court and nobility.
-This vision formed an important strand in 19th culture, where it had to struggle with the reactions its sometimes dry rationalism provoked, inadvertedly stimulating romanticism with its vague but profound emotional urges, so strongly disqualified by Goethe.
+This vision formed an important strand in 19th culture, where it had to struggle with the reactions the Enlightenment’s sometimes dry rationalism provoked, inadvertedly stimulating romanticism with its vague but profound emotional urges, so strongly disqualified by Goethe.

 In music, it was Beethoven’s works, especially the symphonies, which embodied the new ethical and spiritual ideals of 18C Enlightenment in a strong and expressive way.
 He was an avert reader, even delving in Kant and struggling with the concept of das Ding an sich, next to his readings of Aristotle and Indian wisdom.
-Although he had difficulties with arithmetic – struggling with the management of money and the counting of coffee beans for his breakfast – he was intelligent and intellectually aware of his times, and had a presentiment of developments to come.
+Although he had difficulties with arithmetics – struggling with the management of money and the counting of coffee beans for his breakfast – he was intelligent and intellectually aware of his times, and had a presentiment of developments to come.
 After his death in 1827, his works became the basis of the central performance culture, and set standards of composing and performing, on which our current concert life with its performance culture, including music education and musicology, still rests.
 The remarkable thing in all of this is, that Beethoven could not really have known the immense influence his music would have, but something of its inspirational force and mission he must have deeply felt.
 Here are some reflections upon an article by Alex Ross about Beethoven in the New Yorker:

 The humanistic values of classical music are often suggested to only begin with Beethoven, also because he explicitly expressed his intentions on the point.
 But are the works by Mozart and Haydn, or J.S.
 Bach, less ethically-infused?
 Or the Renaissance polyphonists?
-The humanistic element in European art music is not an invention by Beethoven, but an inherent part of the art form which Beethoven’s music only brought-out in strong relief.
+The humanistic element in European art music is not an invention by Beethoven, but an inherent part of the art form which Beethoven’s music only brought-out in stronger relief.
 Whether part of a court culture, or in the service of religion, or in the ‘free market’ concert life of bourgeois society, serious music has always been trying to express the highest spiritual and aesthetic aspirations of our civilisation.
 But which are they, these aspirations?
 And, what do we define as ‘humanism’?
 The ideals of Renaissance humanism as described by people like Erasmus, were not democratic or egalitarian as our modern society would understand ‘humane society’, and both Goethe and Schiller were quite sceptic about the political ideas of the French revolution and, when blood began to flow abundantly in name of these ideas, overtly denouncing.
 Of course, the situations of those periods have to be taken into account in assessing those movements leading-up to the modern world where human rights in the form of freedom, and freedom of speech, equality before the law, and protection of life represent a highly-developed sense of the values of civilised society that can be called ‘humanistic’ in a broad sense.

 How does classical music, as a genre within the cultural field of today, embody humanistic values?
 How do we define ‘classical music’? and ‘humanistic values’? and why would music have to add to something that is so much better put into words?
-We know that Beethoven could easily be appropriated by the nazis, as it could as easily be used as a mighty symbolism at the Fall of the Berlin Wall in 1989, when Leonard Bernstein led an internationally-assembled orchestra in a solemn performance of Beethoven’s 9th Symphony, changing ‘Freude’ by ‘Freedom’ in the text of the finale.
+We know that Beethoven could easily be appropriated by the nazis, as his music could as easily be used as a mighty symbolism at the Fall of the Berlin Wall in 1989, when Leonard Bernstein led an internationally-assembled orchestra in a solemn performance of Beethoven’s 9th Symphony, changing ‘Freude’ by ‘Freedom’ in the text of the finale.
 The whole idea of humanistic values as a natural part, so to speak, of classical music, is rather problematic, because where lie the boundaries of classical music?
 Is Stravinsky’s Sacre part of classical music as a genre?
 Definitely so, but its subject is the opposite of humanism.
 And what to do with music which seems to leave the human territory altogether, like Debussy’s La Mer which is all ‘about’ a natural phenomenon, with no humans involved, and that is thus entirely amoral?
 And what are the moral, ethical, humanistic values as expressed in Wagner’s opera Tristan und Isolde, undoubtely one of music’s musical peaks?
 So, when we focus on concrete examples and measure them against the aspirational idealism of classical music’s embodiment of humanistic values, there is quite some work to do to be entirely convincing.

 An attempt may be the consideration, that such values are not explicitly and conceptually part of the musical work, they transpire in the vague but intense connection between the work and the listener.
 We get here into the territories of aesthetics and psychology: values in music that is abstract – for example, the symphonies of Beethoven which form the best testing ground of the problem – are expressed, or communicated in some way, on the emotional level, not on the intellectual / rational level.
 For instance, we can be rationally aware and understanding of the concept of truthful authenticity, like honesty that is real and not fake, but how would such quality feel?
 The miracle of music is, that it can make the listener feel the emotional quality of honesty, or nobility, or authenticity, which are – probably – rational concepts in the first place, or: they become so when the feeling of these properties becomes conscious.
 With emotional experience music has a lighter job: it can convey emotional states like longing, joy, anxiety, struggle, conflict, serenity etc. etc. and since they are used in music without a rational concept, they can be used in different contexts – hence the vulnerability to misuse and manipulation.